Giftbit/sam-scaffold/README.md

 ### Build secrets

 You may run into a scenario where you need access to secrets during the build process.
-For example you have a private repository of packages and need an ssh key to access them.
+For example you have a private repository of packages and need an SSH key to access them.

 The best way to handle these secrets is store them in an S3 bucket, give the `CodeBuildServicePolicy` permission to read that bucket, and then use aws cli commands to retrieve the secrets.